discdiver/background-tasks/progressive-guide/README.md

 We'll start by running a Prefect task outside of a flow.
 Then we'll start a task server and run tasks in the background.
 We'll see how we can use multiple task servers to run tasks in parallel.
+Then we create our first basic FastAPI application that submits tasks to a Prefect task server when you hit an endpoint.

 Then we'll move to using Docker with two examples that mimic real use cases.
 One example uses with a FastAPI server with multiple microservices.